cyrilletuzi/eslint-plugin-angular-modern/README.md

 ## Other rules

-The following invidiual rules are _not_ in presets.
+The following invidiual rules are _not_ enabled in presets.

 ### Rules already reported by `strictStandalone`